-Luckily, my daughter’s doctor recommended that she get the MRT 150 test to help improve her health.
+Luckily, my daughter’s holistic doctor recommended that she get the MRT to help improve her health.
 The test involves getting your blood drawn and then waiting a few weeks for the results.
 The results of the test arrive in a large booklet.
 The booklet contains both the MRT Food Sensitivity Test Results and the client specific LEAP ImmunoCalm Diet recommendations.

 The test determines your safest or least reactive foods, these are the green results on the test.
 Your moderately reactive foods are your yellow foods.
 Finally, the red foods are the foods you are most reactive to and the ones most likely causing your health issues.

 The best part of the test results is that they tell you what to eat not just what not to eat.
 The diet is called The LEAP ImmunoCalm Dietary Program.
 LEAP stands for Lifestyle Eating and Performance.
 Your LEAP diet is specific to you and your individual food sensitivities.

 The first week of the diet you are eating your least reactive green foods.
 After the first week, the diet slowly adds back more sensitive green foods.
 By slowly adding back your more reactive foods, you have a chance to listen to your body and make sure you are not reacting to your new foods.

 I was so fascinated by my daughter’s test results that I decided that I should be tested also.